juliaguida/oystercard/pills/irb.md

 => 2
 ````

-This is not a mistake, it's a pecularity of Ruby language.
+This is not a mistake, it's a peculiarity of Ruby language.
 We'll discuss why it evaluates to 2 instead of 2.5 shortly.

 Don't assume that irb is only good for relatively simple snippets of code.
 You can put something really sophisticated into irb as well (and you will, as you learn more about Ruby).